top of page

 image-134.jpg

-Carmen Misé Menendez (she / her / ella) is assistant professor of composition and literature at Miami Dade College North Campus' English and Communications Department, where she co-advises Sigma Kappa Delta, the English Honors Society and Pride Unity.
-She co-chairs the annual National Poetry Month celebration.
-Carmen was invited by the Miami-Dade Public Library System to kick off their Art and Sculpture Lecture Series, where she lectured on the topic of national identity, memory, and Counter-Monuments.
-A theory she explored in her master's thesis, and a topic she is still exploring in her writings.
-Her most recent non-fiction work include, “Inherited Trauma and Memories That Are Not Our Own” published in the online magazine, Luna Luna.
-Carmen’s latest poetry work, Realization, published in Sonder Magazine, a journal of cultural criticism, comment, and creative writing.
-“When Mangos Last in my Backyard Bloom’d” in Waterproof: Evidence of a Miami Worth Remembering and “Ode to the Guava Pastelitos” in the zine, Miami Grubs: Meals and Memories.
+Carmen Misé Menendez (she/her/ella) is an Assistant Professor of Composition and Literature at Miami Dade College North Campus in the English and Communications Department, where she co-advises Sigma Kappa Delta, the English Honors Society, and Pride Unity.
+She also co-chairs the annual National Poetry Month celebration.
+The Miami-Dade Public Library System invited Carmen to kick off their Art and Sculpture Lecture Series, where she lectured on national identity, memory, and Counter-Monuments—a theory she explored in her master's thesis and continues to explore in her writings.

 Get in Touch